Lake Atitlán: Ecological history

 In 1955, the area around Lake Atitlán became a national park.
 The lake was mostly unknown to the rest of the world, and Guatemala was seeking ways to increase tourism and boost the local economy.
 It was suggested by Pan American World Airways that stocking the lake with a fish prized by anglers would be a way to do just that.
 As a result, an exotic non-native species, the black bass, was introduced into the lake in 1958.
 The bass quickly took to its new home and caused a radical change in the species composition of the lake.
 The predatory bass caused the elimination of more than two-thirds of the native fish species in the lake and contributed to the extinction of the Atitlan grebe, a rare bird that lived only in the vicinity of Lake Atitlán.

 A unique aspect of the climate is what is referred to as Xocomil (of the Kaqchickel language meaning "the wind that carried away sin").
 This wind is common late morning and afternoon across the lake; it is said to be the encounter of warm winds from Pacific meeting colder winds from the North.
+The winds can result in violent water turbulence, enough to capsize boats.

 In August 2015 a thick bloom of algae known as Microcystis cyanobacteria re-appeared in Lake Atitlan; the first major occurrence was in 2009.
 Bureaucratic red tape has been blamed for the lack of action to save the lake.
 If current activities continue unchecked, the toxification of the lake will make it unsuitable for human use.